WHO WE ARE

 Vice President of Planning, Development and Communications

-The Director of Education and Training provides the administrative management, leadership and overall evaluation of all programs related to education, job training and development as well as immigration and citizenship services.
+The Vice President of Education and Training provides the administrative management, leadership and overall evaluation of all programs related to education, job training and development, immigration and citizenship services.
+The following programs are included: English as Second Language, Out of School Youth Programs, Work First New Jersey Training Programs, New Americans, and Citizenship Instruction.

 The role of the Director is to oversee, direct and train staff in the planning and preparation of food and nutrition services provided by the department, including Head Start / Early Head Start programs in Paterson, Jersey City and Bergen County.